Xilinx/PYNQ/docs/source/pynq_remote/quickstart.rst

 Modifying the Notebook for PYNQ.remote
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When you open the ``resizer_pl.ipynb`` notebook, you need to make two changes to make it compatible with PYNQ.remote:
+When you open the ``resizer_pl.ipynb`` notebook, you need to make one change to make it compatible with PYNQ.remote.

-**1. Add the environment variable setting**

 Find the cell with the imports and modify it to include the ``PYNQ_REMOTE_DEVICES`` environment variable: